thecmdrunner/quick-vm/README.md

 <summary>Manual Step-by-Step-Process</summary>
 <br>

-First, you must install the required packages on your system.
+### First, you must install the required packages on your system.
 You may search the packages in your package manager or compile them yourself.
 <p>
 <details>
 <summary>Installing Dependencies</summary>
 <br>

-### Make sure your CPU Supports KVM.

 #### Install Qemu-KVM, Virt-Manager, Libvirt and other dependencies depending on your distro.